lxgr-linux/pokete/wiki.md

 - Can be used in fights: Yes

 ### 'Shut the fuck up' stone
-Makes trainer leave you alone
+Makes trainer leaving you alone

 - Price: None
 - Can be used in fights: No